How to Brew the Best Cup of Coffee of Your Life

 To get the water at the perfect temperature for brewing, boil your water, then let it sit for about 30 seconds to one minute, which should bring it down from boiling to about 195°F to 200°F.

-There’s lots of opportunity for mold to grow at several points in the coffee production process, from farm to cup.
+There are lots of opportunities for mold to grow at several points in the coffee production process, from farm to cup.
 Is mold in coffee bad?
 Some people are more sensitive than others.
 Sometimes, your coffee takes on a mildewy flavor.
 Other times, it just makes you feel lousy.

 There are several steps coffee producers can take to prevent mold.